-Everything you need to administer, score and interpret the TILLS test.
+Everything you need to administer, score, and interpret TILLS.

 - Quick Start Guide.
 Keep this convenient laminated guide close at hand for an overview of the test, summaries of the subtests, and basic instructions for administration and scoring. - Examiner's Manual.
 All the information you need to diagnose with TILLS.
 Includes information on administrating, scoring, and how to interpret scores for the TILLS subtests. - Technical Manual.
-Your essential guide to TILLS development, validity and reliability, and more. - Examiner's Practice Workbook.
+Your essential guide to TILLS development, validity and reliability, and more.

+TILLS Examiner's Kit-now with Tele-TILLS!

+- Examiner's Practice Workbook.
 Get detailed practice material for scoring each subtest, transforming raw scores into standard scores, and interpreting the scores. - TILLS Forms.
 You'll get 25 Examiner Record Forms to record and score student responses, plus 25 Student Response Forms your students will use to record responses on four TILLS subtests. - Student Language Scale.
 Completed by parents, teachers, and students, this one-page checklist reveals each party's perspective on how the student is performing on academic tasks and allows you to screen for disorders. - Stimulus Book.
 All the print stimuli you need to administer TILLS subtests. - Digital Audio Files.
 Collected for you on one convenient USB, these files are for presenting the stimuli for two TILLS subtests.
-Additional audio files demonstrate examiner pronunciations for select subtests and provide examples of students' oral responses.
+Additional audio files demonstrate examiner pronunciations for select subtests and provide examples of students' oral responses. - Access to Tele-TILLS.
+After a timely 2020 study supported the validity of administering TILLS virtually, the TILLS developers have made supplemental Tele-TILLS materials available to quide users who are supporting users in online settings.